Lameya56/CSCI499-hangout_planner/README.md

 # CSCI499-hangout_planner
-Hangout Planner is a web application that allows users to create, plan, and manage hangout events with friends.
-Users can sign up, log in, and securely manage their events.
-The app uses JWT authentication, React on the frontend, and Node.js with PostgreSQL on the backend.
+Hangout Planner is a full-stack web application designed to simplify social coordination by helping users plan, organize, and manage hangouts with friends.
+Users can create events, invite friends, vote on activities and dates, and stay updated with real-time notifications.
+The platform also encourages community engagement through an Explore tab, where users can share and discover activity ideas, and a Memories tab to preserve moments after each event.

+Built with a modern tech stack, Hangout Planner ensures a responsive, secure, and interactive experience: React + TailwindCSS on the frontend, Node.js + Express on the backend, PostgreSQL for data storage, and JWT for authentication.

+Key highlights include automatic final decision generation for group events, live group chat, post likes and comments, searchable and sortable community content, and personalized notifications for upcoming or pending events.

+Whether coordinating with friends or exploring new hangout ideas, Hangout Planner streamlines the process and enhances social engagement.
 ## Features
   ### 🔐 Authentication
 - Secure user registration and login